 Rubber plants are relatively slow growers, so repotting every two to three years is usually enough.
 Signs it’s ready: roots circling the bottom of the pot, roots growing out of the drainage holes, or growth that has noticeably stalled despite good conditions.

 Go up one pot size, no more.
 A pot that’s too large holds too much moisture around the roots, which brings you right back to the overwatering problem.
 Spring is the best time to repot, when the plant has the energy to recover and settle into its new home.
+If you want the full step-by-step method, our guide on how to repot plants walks through timing, root checks, and aftercare.
 If you can do it on a mild, bright day and set it in its usual spot right afterward, so much the better.

 A Note on Toxicity